Vrinda16/Instagram_Data_Analysis/README.md

 ## 📊 Instagram Data Insights: Unlocking User Behavior

 ###  🚀 Overview
-This project explores Instagram user engagement by analyzing likes, comments, tags, follows, and photo interactions.
-Using SQL, we extract valuable insights from a MySQL database, helping to understand user behavior and content trends.

-## Questions
+Instagram is one of the most influential social media platforms, and understanding user behavior can provide valuable insights for brands, marketers, and businesses.
+This project dives deep into Instagram data to uncover trends, user engagement patterns, and interesting statistics using SQL.

+Through this analysis, we answer key questions like:
+✅ Who are the most engaged users?
+✅ Which posts get the most likes and comments?
+✅ What are the top trending hashtags?
+✅ Who are the inactive users that can be re-engaged?
+✅ Which users might be bots based on their activity?

+This project is designed to extract actionable insights that could help businesses optimize their social media strategies.

+### 📂 Dataset Details
+Source: MySQL Database
+Tech Stack Used: SQL
+Key Columns: likes, comments, tags, follows, users, photo, photo_tag

+### 📈 Key Insights & Findings
+#### 1️⃣ User Demographics & Registration Trends
  1. **Who are the 5 oldest users on the platform ?**

 ![image](https://github.com/user-attachments/assets/eac882c1-16f1-4138-8e93-e1d16e75e63a)

  2. **On what day of the week do most users register ?**

 ![image](https://github.com/user-attachments/assets/e66491a1-2315-4ecf-84f9-f686338fc172)

  3. **Which two days of the week have the highest user registrations ?**

 ![image](https://github.com/user-attachments/assets/83b4bc56-868e-42d4-9280-f9b12abd472f)

+#### 2️⃣ Engagement & Activity Analysis

  4. **Who are the inactive users (those who have never posted a photo) that we can target with an email campaign ?**

 ![image](https://github.com/user-attachments/assets/808ab058-a038-4f17-a841-90b7c1f48da3)

  5. **Who won the contest for getting the most likes on a single photo ?**

 ![image](https://github.com/user-attachments/assets/9d33671c-5b56-4ee8-8882-231ed30e00b3)